awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Replica.md

 1. In the navigation pane, choose **Instances**\.

-1. Choose the MySQL DB instance that you want to use as the source for your Aurora Read Replica and choose **Create Aurora Read Replica** from **Instance Actions**\.
+1. Choose the MySQL DB instance that you want to use as the source for your Aurora Read Replica and choose **Create Aurora read replica** from **Instance actions**\.
-![\[Create Aurora Read Replica\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/aurora-repl1.png)

 1. Choose the DB cluster specifications you want to use for the Aurora Read Replica, as described in the following table\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/AuroraMySQL.Migrating.RDSMySQL.Replica.html)

-1. Choose **Create Read Replica**\.
+1. Choose **Create read replica**\.

 ### CLI<a name="AuroraMySQL.Migrating.RDSMySQL.Replica.Create.CLI"></a>

-To create an Aurora Read Replica from a source MySQL DB instance, use the [http://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html](http://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html) and [ create\-db\-instance](http://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI commands to create a new Aurora MySQL DB cluster\.
-When you call the create\-db\-cluster command, include the `--replication-source-identifier` parameter to identify the Amazon Resource Name \(ARN\) for the source MySQL DB instance\.
+To create an Aurora Read Replica from a source MySQL DB instance, use the [http://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html](http://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html) and [ `create-db-instance`](http://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI commands to create a new Aurora MySQL DB cluster\.
+When you call the `create-db-cluster` command, include the `--replication-source-identifier` parameter to identify the Amazon Resource Name \(ARN\) for the source MySQL DB instance\.
 For more information about Amazon RDS ARNs, see [Amazon Relational Database Service \(Amazon RDS\)](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-rds)\.

 Don't specify the master username, master password, or database name as the Aurora Read Replica uses the same master username, master password, and database name as the source MySQL DB instance\.